sanals/affiliate-link/readme.md

 ## Deployment to GitHub Pages

-This app is configured to deploy to GitHub Pages with a custom domain.
-The deployment process ensures all asset paths use relative URLs (starting with `./`) rather than absolute paths, which is crucial for proper functioning with a custom domain.
+This app is configured to deploy to GitHub Pages.
+The deployment process ensures all asset paths use relative URLs (starting with `./`) rather than absolute paths, which is crucial for proper functioning.

 ### Automatic Deployment